 By January 2004, the tumor was virtually gone, and what was left was scar tissue.
 Now,17 22 years after his cancer diagnosis, he's enjoying his pension.
 He still takes Tamoxifen, a reduced maintenance dose.

 Because Glioblastoma cures are so rare, you're left wondering why the tumor disappeared.
+Here’s what I learned, and it indicates that each addition to chemotherapy, though one in particular, was instrumental in achieving a positive outcome.

 By January 2004, the tumor was virtually gone, and what was left was scar tissue.
 Now,

 Because Glioblastoma cures are so rare, you're left wondering why the tumor disappeared.
+Here’s what I learned, and it indicates that each addition to chemotherapy, though one in particular, was instrumental in achieving a positive outcome.

 CCNU

 A phase III trial on the combination of bevacizumab and lomustine versus lomustine (CCNU) in patients with the first progression of glioblastoma resulted in 8.8% of patients in the combination-therapy arm with no progression at 1 year, compared with 1.9% of patients in the lomustine-alone arm.
-Overall survival did not differ between the two study arms, with a median overall survival of only 8.6 months for the lomustine-alone study group and 9.1 months for the bevacizumab+lomustine study group.
+Overall survival did not differ between the two study arms, with a median overall survival of only 8.6 months for the lomustine-alone study group and 9.1 months for the bevacizumab + lomustine study group.

 Tamoxifen

-In vitro, Tamoxifen is effective at killing glioma cells, yet several studies have not shown any benefit in overall survival.
+In vitro, Tamoxifen is effective at killing glioma cells; however, several studies have not shown any benefit in overall survival.
 More recently, a study titled "Tamoxifen for Recurrent High-Grade Glioma: A Retrospective Study" evaluated the use of tamoxifen in patients with recurrent high-grade gliomas, including glioblastoma multiforme (GBM).
 The findings revealed that approximately 80% of patients experienced disease progression while on tamoxifen.
 However, among those who achieved stable disease or a partial response, the median overall survival (mOS) was notably extended: over 40 weeks for GBM patients and more than 80 weeks for non-GBM patients.
 Additionally, tamoxifen was well-tolerated, with minimal toxicity reported.
 These results suggest that while tamoxifen may not prevent disease progression in most cases, it could offer a survival benefit for a subset of patients who respond to the treatment.

 Melatonin